logo dark

 1. New Packaging Options

-The worldwide supply chain sure is getting a lot more attention these days.
-A dramatic increase in demand for tall slender cans is causing more than a few complications, with Ball Corporation, one of the country’s largest can manufacturers, to increase their minimum order for preprinted cans fivefold — from 204,000 cans to 1,020,000.
-Some brewers and winemakers could get creative in the meantime, leading to more sustainable packaging options.
+The worldwide supply chain is getting a lot more attention these days.
+A dramatic increase in demand for tall, slender cans is causing more than a few complications, with Ball Corporation, one of the country’s largest can manufacturers, increasing its minimum order for preprinted cans fivefold—from 204,000 cans to 1,020,000.
+Some brewers and winemakers could get creative in the meantime, leading to more sustainable packaging options, especially since there could be aluminum shortages at some point.

 2. Improving Benefits for Service Industry Workers